rockman007372/Obsidian-Vault/CS2106 Lecture 3 - Process Scheduling.md

 # Question

 1. What does it mean for a process to "block"?
-- When a process is waiting for some event to occur / resource to become availble
+- When a process is waiting for some event to occur / resource to become available
 - e.g. **I/O operations**

 2. Why do we give priority to tasks that block a lot in [[Multi-level Feedback Queue]]?